 Viewers want something in return for their time watching an ad — hence the introduction of rewarded video ads.
 Rewards are typically in-app items, such as game currency or starter packs that boost player progress in-game.
 For non-gaming apps, rewards can also include unlocking exclusive content or access.
 Early research is already indicating that viewers are responding favorably to these new emerging formats – especially with mobile users receptive to playable and rewarded video ads, according to eMarketer.

 A Marketer’s Next Steps to Harness Video in 2018

 Regardless of which video format that you decide to start running, it all begins with good creative and constant testing.
-In a market that is flush with video content and short viewer attention spans, iterating quickly and with a continuous stream of video creative to test is how marketers will succeed not only among the competition, but in sourcing the most entertaining and effective videos for viewers.
-Perhaps you start with six-second videos and videos from simple assets, and graduate to more interactive formats like playbles and rewarded, but structure your creative pipeline such that you’re generating hundreds of video iterations monthly to publish and optimize.
+In a market that is flush with video content and short viewer attention spans, iterating quickly and with a continuous stream of video creative to test is how marketers will succeed.
+Not only among the competition but in sourcing the most entertaining and effective videos for viewers.
+Perhaps you start with six-second videos and videos from simple assets and graduate to more interactive formats like playable and rewarded.
+But, structure your creative pipeline such that you’re generating hundreds of video iterations monthly to publish and optimize.
 Ultimately, this is how marketers can keep with the latest, most effective trends in video advertising for 2018.